American Express is offering $200 back to New Amex Card Members who apply for the David Jones American Express Card until 13 July 2022.

 |Other spend||0.5 points per $||0.67 points per $|

-As a David Jones cardholder you have two options: either opt-in to Qantas direct-earn, where points sweep over to Qantas each month, or opt-in to Membership rewards.
+As a David Jones American Express Card Member, you have two options: either opt-in to Qantas direct-earn, where points sweep over to Qantas each month, or opt-in to Membership rewards.
 There’s no additional fee for either option.

 The rates are available to Card Members once they have a card and are logged in to their account, but it is not possible to research the transfer rates on the David Jones Rewards on the American Express website before you get a card.
 Even when you do have a card, if you are opted into Qantas Points, you can’t see the rates either, as the Membership Rewards section of your account online is locked off.